DuoConsulting/duo_foundation/README.md

 This theme is configured to work with a components library.
 Components can be defined in the `components` directory.
 A component includes a .twig template file, an associated SCSS or JS file (both are optional), and a .json file which provides sample content.
 See `components/card` as an example.
 The .twig file defined in the component can then be included by a .twig.html file in the `templates/` directory.
 See https://www.mediacurrent.com/blog/integrating-components-drupal-8-part-1/ for a thorough walkthrough of how this works.

-If you need to use Foundation mixins in your component partials, include the following in the partial:
+If you need to use Foundation mixins and/or your theme variables in your component partials, include the following in the partial:

-`@include 'foundation';`
+`@include 'settings';`

 ## How to compile CSS and create the styleguide

+If you are running the site locally via docksal, you can do the following to **WATCH** and compile your SASS using the same versions of node/npm used by the build process:

+    `$ fin bash` (to shell into the docksal container)

+    `$ cd /var/www/docroot/themes/custom/kettering`

+    `$ npm run watch` or `$ npm run watch-styleguide` to compile both the theme CSS and the styleguide.

+If you are **NOT** running the site locally via docksal, you can do the following to compile directly on your local machine:

 This process has been tested with the following versions: